MeltwaterArchive/storyplayer/v2/using/stories/action.md

 ## Running Order

-The `Action()` happens after everything has been setup, and after any pre-test inspections and predictions.
+The `Action()` happens after everything has been setup, and after any pre-test predictions and inspections.

 1. Test Can Run Check
 1. Test Setup
+1. Pre-test Prediction
 1. Pre-test Inspection
-1. Pre-test Prediction
 1. __Action__
 1. Post-test Inspection
 1. Test Teardown